SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 ##  Login

-The Login command defined in [@!RFC5730, section 2.9.1.1] is used to establish a session between the client and the server, this is part of the stateful nature of the EPP protocol.
-The REPP server is stateless and MUST not maintain any client state and MUST NOT support the Login command.
-The client MUST include all the information in a REPP request that is required for the server to be able to properly process the request.
-This includes the request attributes that are part of the Login command defined in [@!RFC5730, section 2.9.1.1].
+The Login command defined in [@!RFC5730, section 2.9.1.1] is used to establish a session between client and server, this is part of the stateful nature of the EPP protocol.
+REPP is stateless and MUST NOT maintain any client state and does not include a Login command.
+The client MUST include all information in a REPP request, required for the server to be able to properly process the request.
+This includes request attributes defined as for Login command in [@!RFC5730, section 2.9.1.1].

   <!--TODO ISSUE #16: do we support changing password using /password  -->
-The request attributes from the Login command that are used to configure the client session, are are moved to the HTTP layer.
+The request attributes from the Login command, used for configuring the client session, are are moved to the HTTP layer.

 - `clID`: Replaced by HTTP authentication
 - `pw:`: Replaced by HTTP authentication
 - `newPW`: Replaced by out of band process
-- `version`: Replaced by the `{version}` path segment in the request URL.
+- `version`: Replaced by the `{version}` path parameter in the request URL.
 - `lang`: Replaced by the `Accept-Language` HTTP header.
 - `svcs`: Replaced by the `REPP-Svcs` HTTP header.
+- `svcExtension`:  Replaced by the `REPP-Svcs-Ext` HTTP header.

 The server MUST check the namespaces used in the REPP-Svcs HTTP header.
 An unsupported namespace MUST result in the appropriate EPP result code.